Quick Answer (TL;DR)

 Technical debt is like borrowing time to deliver features faster, but it comes at a cost.
+The metaphor was coined by Ward Cunningham in 1992 to describe the trade-off between shipping quickly and writing clean code.
 If left unmanaged, it can slow development, frustrate customers, lead to unmanaged feature requests, and hurt your product's scalability.
 Here's how product managers tackle it:

 - Identify Debt: Use tools like SonarQube or Git data to find problem areas.